 Setting an admin password

-The admin password controls access to the router settings, and it's also often set to a very insecure default which can be the same for all routers from that manufacturer, so changing this is the first priority.
+The admin password controls access to the router settings, and it's also often set to a very insecure default which can be the same for all routers from that manufacturer, so changing this is the priority.
 Use a long (at least 12 characters) and unique passphrase.
 Admin password settings may be found under a "user management" or "security" menu.

 Changing the Wi-Fi network name